velvia/presentations/2014-filodb/filodb.md

 - Values from the same column are stored together
 - Retrieve select columns and minimize I/O for OLAP queries
 - Add a new column without having to copy the whole table
+- Vectorization and lazy/zero serialization for extreme efficiency

+---

+## Tight Spark Integration

+* Read tables into Spark SQL, process, join, write back out as new tables or versions
+* Use 1.2 Spark SQL data source API to selectively read only necessary columns
+* Should be easy to cache columns in Tachyon using the Table support feature
+* Implement custom `FiloColumnarRelation` that can efficiently scan ByteBuffers read from Cassandra.
+    - Like `spark.sql.columnar.InMemoryRelation` but no need to recompress from source!
+Should be much faster
+    - Would be really interesting to compare with Parquet

+---

+## Use Cases

+- I have many tables of various sizes, including ones too big for traditional RDBMS
+- I want an efficient schema designed for OLAP queries / bulk reads and writes
+- I want to version my changes and query on versions.
+    + Or, I want to preview new changes without making them public
+- I want easy sharding, replication, and HA, including cross-datacenter replication
+- I want to easily and efficiently add columns to my data
+- I want something designed to work with at-least-once streaming systems

+---

+## What FiloDB is Optimized For

+- Bulk appends and updates
+- OLAP / Data warehousing queries (full table scans)
+- Generating views

+---

+## What FiloDB is Not Optimized For

+- Pinpoint reads and writes
+- OLTP

 ---